 Religious Significance & Aesthetic Value

-The best season to visit Mundanthurai Tiger Reserve is between October and March, before summer sets in when the climate becomes humid.
+The best season to visit Kalakad Mundanthurai Tiger Reserve is between October and March, before summer sets in when the climate becomes humid.
 The reserve is open from 6:00 AM to 6:00 PM on all days.

 1. Guided trekking for about 2 hours is available at a rate of Rs.
 200 per person (maximum of 10 persons) and Rs.
 1250 per trek (minimum of 5 persons).